Dear Car Makers,

 I keep hearing about this mysterious “holidays” that seem to be approaching, and I have started to wonder just what it is?

-I know American Thanksgiving is coming up, Hanukkah, and Christmas… maybe it is one of these?
+Was it the American Thanksgiving?
+Hanukkah?
+Christmas?
 Or maybe it is that Festivus thing from Seinfeld!
 Whatever this “holiday”, it must be close, because I saw advertisements in the stores before Halloween!
 Now they are on TV, in the newspaper, and jammed into the store flyers.

 It is kinda creepy to not know what this impending “holiday” is.
 Maybe its something a little less known, like “Guru Tegh Bahadur martyrdom”, part of the Sikh faith.
 Could be “Day of the Covenant”, part of the Baha’i faith.
 Or maybe the Buddhist Rohatsu-Bodhi Day.
 There’s the Wicca/Pagan celebration of Yule.
 Even Zarathosht Diso, the Death of Prophet Zarathushtra, for Zoroastians.